prophets-of-tron/into-the-woods/DESIGN.md

 #### Actions
 - Definition:
   - *An action is anything that would give someone notable experience with nature IRL.*
-- Properties:
 - Every action has an experience value, which is rewarded to the player every time it is completed.
-- There is a primary action key and a secondary action key
+- There is a primary action key and a secondary action key.
 <!-- Including whatever switches and buttons are used, interacting with objects, and what means of communication are used -->

 #### Combat